Free Junk Removal Software,

 Google Calendar Two-Way Sync

 Every booking lands in your real Google Calendar.
-Block time on your phone — dump runs, truck maintenance, lunch — and Menutize won't let customers book over you.
-The free plans on most junk removal CRMs don't include calendar sync.
-Ours does.
+Block time on your phone — dump runs, truck maintenance, lunch, your kid's game — and Menutize won't let customers book over you on a busy Saturday.
+The free plans on most junk removal CRMs don't include calendar sync, or lock it behind a $29/mo upgrade.
+Menutize includes two-way Google Calendar sync at $0/mo.

 Included free, forever.